 Guest speakers and further information

 The organisers are happy to announce Salwa El-Shawan Castelo-Branco (NOVA University Lisbon), Sverker Hyltén-Cavallius (Swedish Performing Arts Agency, Stockholm), Barley Norton (Goldsmiths, University of London) and Rosa Reitsamer (University of Music and Performing Arts Wien) as guest speakers at the conference.

 - Chair: Antti-Ville Kärjä, University of the Arts Helsinki, Finland

 - Secretary: Anna Peltomäki, University of Turku, Finland

 - Juho Kaitajärvi-Tiekso, University of the Arts Helsinki, Finland

 - Elina Westinen, University of Jyväskylä, Finland

 The conference is hosted by the Seinäjoki Unit of the University of the Arts Helsinki.
 Seinäjoki is a regional urban centre located some 300 km north from Helsinki and served by several direct train connections daily.
-Details about registration, travels, accommodation and participation fees will be communicated in due course.
+The conference is supported by History Forum of the University of the Arts Helsinki.

 Enquiries about the conference should be sent to conference secretary Anna Peltomäki at firstname.lastname@example.org.